Ziang-Lu/Design-Patterns/4-Behavioral Patterns/1-Template Method Pattern/Template Method Pattern.md

         self._build_windows()
         print(f'{type(self).__name__} successfully built!')

-    @abstractmethod
     def _build_foundation(self) -> None:
         """
-        Protected helper function to build the foundation of this house.
+        Private helper function to build the foundation of this house.
         :return: None
         """
-        pass
+        print('Building foundation with cement, sand and iron rods')

     @abstractmethod
     def _build_pillars(self) -> None:
         """
         Protected helper function to build the pillars of this house.
+        This method works like a placeholder for a step of the above algorithm.
         :return: None
         """
         pass